 Does VOA make its programming available to the media or other organization on an ongoing subscription basis?

-How can the media or other organizations get ongoing access to VOA programming for professional use?
+Can the media or other organizations get ongoing access to VOA programming for professional use?

 Media entities, or other organizations, may request ongoing subscriptions by filling out an application form found on the Direct System, the BBG’s professional distribution system.
 Expect a representative from BBG to contact you about your application.